ecatch-kyst/web/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for e-Catch Kyst.
+This section guides you through submitting a bug report for eCatch Kyst.
 Following these guidelines helps maintainers understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Fill out [the required template](.github/ISSUE_TEMPLATE/bug.md), the information it asks for helps us resolve issues faster.